 The obsessions and compulsions are time-consuming and impact the individual’s functioning considerably.
 It often leads to the person being depressed.

 OCD usually begins at a young age for males: 5-16 years.
 For females, the onset is usually between 20-29 years.
-OCD tend to be chronic if left untreated.
+OCD tends to be chronic if left untreated.
 Some people manage to recover with therapy.
 Medication and talk therapy can help the individual to regain functionality.

 Examples of OCD:

 - A dreadful fear of causing harm to yourself or others by someone you did or forgot to do.

 - Fear of dirt/germs with uncontrollable cleaning and washing.